 Pindrop, an enterprise voice security company, works with eight of the top 10 banks, three of the top five brokerages, and five of the top seven life insurers.
 We exist to help contact centers defend against fraud, improve their CX, and drive operational efficiency through both security and authentication solutions.

-In this report, we have collected data, observation and learnings from systems and customers to outline five insights on how COVID-19 has impacted contact centers, and how they should protect themselves against what’s coming next to manage through these uncertain times.
+In the first edition of the report, we collected data, observations and learnings from systems and customers to outline five insights on how COVID-19 has impacted contact centers, and how they should protect themselves against what’s coming next to manage through these uncertain times.
+In this current update we continue to evaluate these trends and provide updated observations as the situation continues to evolve.

 INSIGHT 1: THE EARLY SYMPTOM – BROKERAGES AND CALL VOLUME